MicrosoftDocs/SupportArticles-docs/Teams/phone-system/direct-routing/microsoft-sip-response-codes-403.md

   - Verify that [compliance recording](/microsoftteams/teams-recording-policy) is set up correctly, including provisioning of the recorder bot.
   - Work with the compliance recording partner who provides the recorder service to check why the bot can't be invited.

-## 510532 403 Get Inbound Direct routing - RuntimeApi trunk config not found for customer
+## 510532 403 Get Inbound Direct Routing - RuntimeApi trunk config not found for customer

 - Microsoft response code: **510532**
 - SIP response code: **403**